giraffekey/tatami/README.md

 The library attempts to provide many of the common features found in roguelikes, such as stairs, teleporters, items, enemies and traps.
 It is intended to be used as a base upon which a fully featured game can be built on.

-Note: There is currently a bug where rooms are being generated inside other rooms, as you can see in the example image below.
-This will be fixed in the future.

 ## Examples

 ### Output an image of a generated dungeon